mpags-topological/mpags-topological.github.io/mpags-topological/content/lectures/lecture3.md

 H_{\rm n.n.n.} = t_2\sum_{\langle i, j \rangle} \left( {\rm e}^{-i\varphi}a_{i+j_1, \uparrow}^\dagger a_{i,\uparrow} + {\rm e}^{i\varphi}a_{i,\uparrow}^\dagger a_{i+j_1, \uparrow}\right) + t_2\sum_{\langle i, j \rangle} \left( {\rm e}^{i\varphi}b_{i+j_2, \uparrow}^\dagger b_{i, \uparrow} + {\rm e}^{-i\varphi}b_{i, \uparrow}^\dagger a_{i+j_2, \uparrow}\right) \\ + t_2\sum_{\langle i, j \rangle} \left( {\rm e}^{i\varphi}a_{i+j_1, \downarrow}^\dagger a_{i,\downarrow} + {\rm e}^{-i\varphi}a_{i,\downarrow}^\dagger a_{i+j_1, \downarrow}\right) + t_2\sum_{\langle i, j \rangle} \left( {\rm e}^{-i\varphi}b_{i+j_2, \downarrow}^\dagger b_{i, \downarrow} + {\rm e}^{i\varphi}b_{i, \downarrow}^\dagger a_{i+j_2, \downarrow}\right)
 $$

+This two copies of the Haldane model means that the Chern number is zero for this model.
+Is does not mean however that the model is topologically non-trivial, it is simply the wrong invariant to consider for this model.
+We will see the correct invariant towards the end of the lecture.

 We then incorporate spin-orbit coupling using a nearest neighbour Rashba term, which has the form

 $$